-Preparation of Council's draft LSPS commenced in July 2018, and involved consultation with the Department of Planning, Industry and Environment (DPIE), the Greater Sydney Commission (GSC), and Councillors around the process and content of the draft LSPS and the supporting draft LHS (explained below).
+Preparation of Council's LSPS commenced in July 2018, and involved consultation with the Department of Planning, Industry and Environment (DPIE), the Greater Sydney Commission (GSC), and Councillors around the process and content of the draft LSPS and the supporting draft LHS (explained below).
 Preliminary consultation was also undertaken with community members through focus groups.

-As per the requirements of Clause 3.9 of the EP&A Act, the draft LSPS was prepared in line with the vision, planning priorities and actions of the GSC's Central City District Plan (March 2018) and Council's Community Strategic Plan 2018-2038: Butbutt Yura Barra Ngurra.
+As per the requirements of Clause 3.9 of the EP&A Act, the LSPS was prepared in line with the vision, planning priorities and actions of the GSC's Central City District Plan (March 2018) and Council's Community Strategic Plan 2018-2038: Butbutt Yura Barra Ngurra.
 It plans for a city that is liveable, productive and sustainable (as per the District Plan), and ensures consistency across the broader strategic planning framework.

-Three critical technical strategies helped inform the LSPS: the Local Housing Strategy (LHS) and the Employment Lands Strategy (ELS) (2016) and ELS Review and Update (2020).
-All three strategies provided the 'evidence base' for the recommendations and key findings for the LSPS.
+Three critical technical strategies helped inform the LSPS: the LHS and the Employment Lands Strategy (or 'ELS (2016)') and ELS Review and Update (2020).
+All three strategies provided the 'evidence base' for certain recommendations and key findings within the LSPS.